bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-07-26-i-saw-the-tv-glow.md

-<![endif]-->

 Teenager Owen is just trying to make it through life in the suburbs when his classmate introduces him to a mysterious late-night TV show – a vision of a supernatural world beneath their own.
 In the pale glow of the television, Owen’s view of reality begins to crack.

 Written and directed by Jane Schoenbrun (who deeply unsettled us with their startling 2021 mood piece _We’re All Going to the World’s Fair_) _I Saw the TV Glow_ is an eerily nostalgic and mesmerising horror enveloping a powerful portrait of identity, queerness and media consumption.

-Kimberley Sheehan, Film and Events Programmer, bfi.org.uk
+**Kimberley Sheehan, Film and Events Programmer, bfi.org.uk**

 ‘It seems like you’re always somewhere else lately,’ muses the mother of Owen (Justice Smith), a frustrated teenager in an ordinarily stifling American suburb in the late 1990s.
 The fraught question of elsewhere, its threats and promises, permeates _I Saw the TV Glow_, as it permeated director Jane Schoenbrun’s previous feature _We’re All Going to the World’s Fair_ (2021) and as it permeated the 1990s TV shows from which this new film takes inspiration.